Clara Mateo

 Clara Coline Mona Mateo (born 28 November 1997) is a French professional footballer who plays as a forward or attacking midfielder for Première Ligue club Paris FC, which she captains, and the France national team.

 Club career

 Vendeé La Roche

 In 2022, she joined ESOF Vendée La Roche-sur-Yon, that was playing in the second division at the time.
-She made her debut in the 2015–16 season, his only season with the club, where he scored two goals.
+She made her debut in the 2015–16 season, her only season with the club, where she scored two goals.

 Paris FC

 Mateo arrived at Paris FC in 2016 on a three-year contract.

 During the 2020–21 season, Mateo began to stand out, scoring 13 goals in the top flight this season, and the following season she helped Paris FC finish third in the league, qualifying for the Women's Champions League, scoring 11 goals and providing 7 assists.
 Mateo continued her great form in the following seasons, but in the 2024–25 season, she had her best record, finishing as the league's top scorer and best player with 18 goals and 7 assists.